 Section 1.
 The name of the organization shall be the Student Government Association of the University of North Alabama.

 Section 2.
-All full-time undergraduate and graduate students shall make up the membership of this organization.
+The Student Government Association shall be comprised of full-time undergraduate and graduate students.

 Section 3.
-The Student Government Association shall be organized into three (3) branches: the Executive, Legislative, and Judicial.
-The Student Government Association shall also encompass the Freshman Forum.
+The Student Government Association shall be organized into four (4) branches: the Executive branch, Legislative branch, Judicial branch, and the Freshman Forum.
 All meetings shall be held on the campus of the University of North Alabama.

 ARTICLE II